 This discrepancy is not likely to change as long as the demand for teachers greatly overshadows the supply, and it means that teachers in China who lack the Z visa still have a good chance of getting hired.

 Although rare, if you’re caught working and earning money without having the Z visa, you can expect a few unpleasant consequences.
 You may be detained, fined, asked to write an apology letter to the Chinese government, and/or deported and be subject to a temporary or permanent entry ban.
 There are a number of stories online written by teachers who either had close calls with the Chinese police or ended up getting deported.

-However, the vast majority of people teaching illegally do go undetected throughout their tenure in China.
+However, the assumingly vast majority of people teaching illegally do go undetected throughout their tenure in China.
 These are the risks of teaching “under the table” in any country, so it’s up to you to do your research and decide whether they’re worth it or not.
 (See my personal note at the end of this post.)